Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

 \subsection{Model-Level personalization}

 The model-level frameworks, on the other hand, incorporate personalization in their classifier.
-They can be categorized into two approaches depending on whether they minimize the combination of multiple loss functions: (1) Multitask Learning and (2) Fine-tuning.
+They can be categorized into two approaches depending on whether they minimize the combination of multiple loss functions: (1) Fine-tuning and (2) Multitask Learning.
 Multitask learning involves minimizing the combination of multiple loss functions at a time, while fine-tuning approaches do not.